 What follows is a summary of the federal “three strikes” rule, which is formally known as the Violent Crime Control Act.
 Keep reading to learn how the law is applied and the possible penalties.

-What is the federal “three strikes” rule in Nevada?
+What is the federal “three strikes” rule?

 The federal “three strikes” rule is the common name for the Violent Crime Control Act.
 It mandates that people convicted of a serious violent felony in federal court be sentenced to life imprisonment if they have previously been convicted of either: